 - Panda Express

 - Studio Scoop

 There are also discounts for HHN guests at Universal CityWalk before you enter HHN (remember, no re-entry for Horror Nights).
 You can find these discounts at Bubba Gump Shrimp Co., Smashburger, Samba Brazilian Steakhouse and Tony Roma's.

 Follow the Rules or Beware

 You may not record, take flash photos, or bring laser pens, food and drink into the mazes.
-You cannot bring food or drink (not even water) or gum into the park.
-This year you can buy alcohol at Duffs Brewery in Springfield USA.
+You cannot bring food or drink (not even water, but you can bring an empty water bottle) or gum into the park.
+This year, you can buy alcohol in Springfield USA and at other locations.
 Do not touch or harm the actors or jump the lines unless you want to be sent out of the park in a body bag and without your ticket.
 There is no re-entry for any reason, so bring everything with you.
 Wear comfortable shoes.
-You’ll find that there is more walking this year, and our devices measured 15,000 steps last year!
+You’ll find that there is a lot of walking — our devices measured 13,000 steps!
 You may bring an umbrella if the forecast calls for rain.
 There are no refunds.

 Have a question about Halloween Horror Nights Hollywood?
 Share it in comments below!
 Get a hop on discount Universal Studios Hollywood tickets any time with Undercover Tourist.